niujiaojiao/bobwanglab/content/event/a20210306/index.md

 ---

-Title: Bioremediation of crude glycerol by a sustainable inorganic-microbe hybrid system
+Title: Bioremediation of crude glycerol by a sustainable inorganic-microbe hybrid system.